ocd-scm/ocd-meta/README.md

-# OCD - Git driven DevOps on OpenShift Kubernetes
+# OCD - Git driven DevOps on Origin

-OpenShift Continuous Delivery (OCD) is opinionated tooling to build, configure and deploy [12 factor apps](http://12factor.net) on OpenShift driven by git webhooks.
+Origin Continuous Delivery (OCD) is opinionated tooling to build, configure and deploy [12 factor apps](http://12factor.net) on [Origin Kubernetes Distribution](https://okd.io) and [Red Hat OpenShift](https://www.openshift.com) driven by git webhooks.
 It will:

  1. Automate that pushing a git tag will s2i build the code into an image and then apply the same tag to the image.
  1. Automate that pushing configuration to a protected git branch will deploy the configuration.